lucyinthesky2111/milestone-project-one/TESTING.md

 ## Unresolved
 * Lower Lighthouse performance scores on mobile.
 To improve performance, Lighthouse recommends saving images in next-gen formats and eliminating render-blocking resources.
 This was not implemented due to time constraints.

 * Lower Lighthouse best practice score on Apply and Contact page on both desktop and mobile.
 To improve the best practice score, Lighthouse recommends not using third-party cookies.
-This is an issue I cannot resolve at the moment, third-party cookies is outside of my knowledge range at this stage in my learning journey, and due to time pressures, I was unable to research this before the project deadlinea.
+This is an issue I cannot resolve at the moment, third-party cookies is outside of my knowledge range at this stage in my learning journey, and due to time pressures, I was unable to research this before the project deadline.

 Back to [README.md](/README.md#testing-and-validation)